Dairy Queen Jobs | Join a National QSR and Dessert Franchise

 Minimum Hiring Age

 The most frequently asked question is, “What is the required age for Dairy Queen’s hiring?
 If you’re 14 or 15 years old, we have good news, since some locations do hire teens at this age with a valid work permit, depending on state labor laws.
 Most stores prefer hiring at 16 or older, especially for roles involving cooking or late shifts.
-So, it’s definitely possible, but you’ll need to check with your local franchise.

 Educational Requirements